-The Tug-A-Jug comes with a large knotted rope that doesn’t come out because it’s knotted so tightly on both ends.
-So it tays part-way inside the neck of the bottle, and part-way outside of the bottle itself.
+It has a large knotted rope that doesn’t come out because it’s knotted tightly on both ends.
+The rope stays part-way inside the neck of the bottle, and part-way outside of the bottle itself.
 As a result, the rope also makes for a great ‘handle’… something for your dog to grab onto in order to swing around the bottle a bit.
 This also gives your dog another way to make the treats to come out.
 That, and the act of pushing the bottle around on the floor — with their paw or their nose.

 The bottle also has a textured rubber wrap around the neck of the bottle that works in a small way to clean the teeth and gums.
 But, to be honest, my dog doesn’t nibble on that rubbery part at all.

 The bottle itself is tough and durable.
 There’s no breaking this type of thick, hard plastic.
-Though it does scratch noticeably from your dog’s toenails.
+They say it’s made of “durable, safe, bulletproof plastic — a non-toxic material that withstands hours of prolonged play!”
+It does scratch noticeably from your dog’s toenails.
 But who cares?… it’s a dog toy!
 They never stay looking like new for very long.